lchski/pcis-analysis/README.md

 - How do some of these questions break down geographically?
 How much potential for advancement (higher salaries) exist in the regions, versus the NCR?
 - Classification distribution?
 Which classifications are entirely or mostly associated with only some departments?

+- interdisciplinary teams, multidisciplinary teams: are most teams by classification, or are they mixed? which classifications are more often mixed than not?
+- size of teams, what's the # reporting in total to each group / level combo, NCR vs not?
+- how much does each department's strat pol team (or corporate services, etc etc) cost?—based on portfolio size, how much money each department has
+- variation in titles versus group / levels—e.g., what's a "Director" (often abbreviated to "Dir" in data) in different spots?

 NB: For most, probably best to focus on "Occupied" positions only—as many "Vacant" positions may just be placeholders.
 (Would be good to surface some of the dynamics of classification etc that cause this.)

 ## Source ATI requests